 Skunks can cause agitation by consistently scratching the hive, trying to find a way to the bee larvae.

-We can’t talk about invaders and pests without mention the Varroa Destructor mite.
+We can’t talk about invaders and pests without mentioning the Varroa Destructor mite.

-Now this one is tricky because the collapse of a colony can be confused with absconding.
+Now this one is tricky because the collapse of a colony due to Varroa mites can be confused with absconding.

 4. Environment

-Drastic changes in the immediate environment of the hive could also cause the bees to migrate.
+Drastic changes in the immediate environment of the bee yard could also cause bee colonies to leave the hive.

 If they choose to change the landscape around the hive, then your hive could lose its appeal.